matiasWanntorp/sieve-doc/docs/source/introduction.rst

-INTRODUCTION
+Introduction
 ============

-**sieve** is a bioinformatics filters-analysis pipeline for assembly, binning and annotation of metagenomes from EBI public database or local user data.
+**`SIEVE <https://github.com/LascauxZelia/sieve>`_** is a bioinformatics filters-analysis pipeline for assembly, binning and annotation of metagenomes from EBI public database or local user data.

 Pipeline summary
 ----------------